theoneandonlysamduan/Project_Oracle/README.md

  ## OS Support:
  Currently this project only supports Linux.
 It is made and tested on Ubuntu.
 Other distros have not been tested.
 Windows will totally not work unless the pahts and command prompt commands in the python files are changed to adapt to the system.

+ ## Current Issues:
+ Currently the display module is still not added, and is not worked into the Central Module yet.
+So dar it is only updating the weather and the time.